Alzheimer's prevention: Does it exist?

 Not yet.
 But there's strong evidence that several factors associated with leading a healthy lifestyle may play a role in reducing your risk of Alzheimer's disease and other types of dementia.
 However, more research is needed before any of these factors can be considered a proven strategy to prevent Alzheimer's disease.

-In addition, the Mediterranean diet has been associated with a reduced risk of dementia and Alzheimer's disease and, among those at risk of heart and other vascular diseases, improved cognition.
-The Mediterranean diet is rich in fruits, vegetables, legumes, whole grains and fish and uses olive oil as the primary cooking fat.
+In addition, the Mediterranean diet has been associated with a reduced risk of dementia and Alzheimer's disease.
+Among those at risk of heart and other vascular diseases, the Mediterranean diet is also linked to improved cognition.

-- Avoid smoking
+- Avoid smoking.

-- Control vascular risk factors, including high blood pressure, high cholesterol and diabetes
+- Control vascular risk factors, including high blood pressure, high cholesterol and diabetes.

-- Eat a balanced diet — such as the Mediterranean diet — that's rich in vegetables, fruits and lean protein, particularly protein sources containing omega-3 fatty acids
+- Eat a balanced diet — such as the Mediterranean diet — that's rich in vegetables, fruits and lean protein, particularly protein sources containing omega-3 fatty acids.

-- Be physically and socially active, including engaging in aerobic exercise
+- Be physically and socially active, including engaging in aerobic exercise.

-- Take care of your mental health
+- Take care of your mental health.

-- Use thinking (cognitive) skills, such as memory skills
+- Use thinking (cognitive) skills, such as memory skills.